javier-benavide/IncludesFunctionChallenge/README.md

 ## Exercise

-For the real-time exercise you need to complete the function **highestValuePalindrome** inside the file **highestValuePalindrome.ts**
+For the real-time exercise you need to complete the function **includesFunction** inside the file **includesFunction.ts**

+Also you need to complete the function **sortFunction** inside the file **sortFunction.ts**

-Also in that file you will find all the explanation needed for the exercise.
+Finally, in each file you will find all the explanation needed for the exercise.

-**You can NOT look at the file "highestValuePalindrome.test.ts" in the entire interview time**
+**You can NOT look at the file "includesFunction.test.ts" in the entire interview time**

-When you are done with the function you must run `yarn test` and verify that all test are OK.
+When you are done with the function you must run `yarn test fileName.spec.ts` and verify that all test are OK for each exercise.